Yaarn/yaarn.github.io/pages/agency/using-yaarn/dashboard.md

 ![Article details](/assets/images/image8.jpg)

 _Hint: We'll be adding more features to the dashboard shortly.
-For suggestions, email us at [support@yaarn.ai](mailto:support@yaarn.ai)_
+For suggestions, email us at [support@heypressto.ai](mailto:support@heypressto.ai)_

 # Activity Tracker